dirigeants/klasa/guides/Getting Started/GettingStarted.md

 | **typing**                 | `false`                   | boolean            | Whether the bot should type while processing commands.                              |

 >1.
 The directory of the main file. `path.dirname(require.main.filename)`
 >1.
-ID gotten from the Discord api if not provided: `client.application.owner.id`
+ID gotten from the Discord API if not provided: `client.application.owner.id`
 >1.
 You can pass an array to accept multiple prefixes.
 >1. quotedStringSupport is overridable per command
 >1. `Successfully initialized.
 Ready to serve ${client.guilds.size} guilds.`